The Double Pledging Crisis: Three Cases, One Structural Failure

 The VIN Registry Gap

-When the scheme unravelled, the shortfall exceeded $800 million.
-Approximately 30,000 borrowers were caught in the fallout — their loans suddenly uncertain, their vehicles potentially subject to competing claims.
-Criminal charges followed.
-The collapse triggered an immediate industry conversation about collateral registries in auto lending, but little structural change followed before the next case arrived.
+When the scheme unravelled, approximately 30,000 borrowers were caught in the fallout — their loans suddenly uncertain, their vehicles potentially subject to competing claims.
+The collapse triggered an immediate industry conversation about collateral registries in auto lending, but structural change did not arrive before the next case emerged.

 First Brands: Fabricated at Scale